 The European Social Charter

-The European Committee of Social Rights will convene for its 287th Session from 5 to 9 September...
+The European Committee of Social Rights will convene for its 295th session from 16 to 20 October...

 The European Social Charter is a Council of Europe treaty that guarantees fundamental social and economic rights as a counterpart to the European Convention on Human Rights, which refers to civil and political rights.
 It guarantees a broad range of everyday human rights related to employment, housing, health, education, social protection and welfare.